kanenorman/mobility-ai/data_streaming/README.md

 ![image](../assets/figures/data-streaming.svg)

-## Data Streaming Workflow
+Data Streaming Workflow

-### 1. Continuous Data Retrieval
+### 1. Continuous Data Retrieval from MBTA

-The data streaming process commences with a request to the MBTA API.
-This request is facilitated through a script that performs HTTP requests to the relevant MBTA API endpoints, supplying the necessary API credentials and parameters.
-The data retrieved from the API is presented in JSON format.
+- Initiation: A Python script initiates an SSE (Server-Sent Events) connection to MBTA's API.
+- Authentication & Parameters: The script authenticates using API keys and specifies parameters to tailor the data feed.
+Data Format: The MBTA API streams data in a JSON format, providing real-time updates on transit statuses.

-### 2. Kafka Producer
+### 2. Kafka Producer Integration

-Upon obtaining the JSON data from the MBTA API, it is dispatched to a Kafka topic.
-The Kafka producer is responsible for disseminating this data to the topic.
-The Kafka producer can be configured to manage various aspects, including message serialization, error handling, and partitioning strategies.
+- Data Dispatch: The JSON data is sent to a predefined Kafka topic.
+- Configuration: The Kafka producer is finely tuned for message serialization, error handling, and partitioning to ensure efficient data transmission.

-### 3. Kafka Topic
+### 3. Kafka Topic as a Buffer

-The Kafka topic serves as a buffer for incoming data.
-Kafka topics enable the decoupling of data producers and consumers, ensuring that data remains accessible for consumption even if the consumer experiences temporary downtime.
+Decoupling: Acts as a bridge between data sources (MBTA API) and consumers, ensuring system resilience.
+Data Integrity: Guarantees that data is retained even in the event of downstream failures, preventing data loss.

-### 4. Kafka Consumer
+### 4. Stream Processing with Kafka Consumer

-A Kafka consumer application actively listens to the Kafka topic, consuming incoming data as it arrives.
-Once received, the consumer processes the data using Apache Spark, preparing it for storage in PostgreSQL.
+- Real-time Processing: A Kafka consumer application continuously listens to the topic, ready for immediate data processing.
+- Operations:
+  - Data Transformation: Reformats data for compatibility with database storage and machine learning models.
+  - Data Enrichment: Adds additional context or computations to the raw data, enhancing its value.

-### 5. PostgreSQL Database
+### 5. PostgreSQL Database Storage

-The processed data is subsequently written to a PostgreSQL database.
-The consumer application interfaces with the database, performing tasks such as data visualization and facilitating machine learning predictions.
+- Data Storage: The enriched data is stored in a PostgreSQL database.
+- Functionality: Beyond storage, the database supports querying capabilities for data analysis and machine learning model inputs.